thebadsektor/tc3202-3a-4/README.md

 ## License

-This project uses the MIT License.
-Refer to the LICENSE file for more details.
+As of 05/14/2025, this project is no longer licensed under the MIT License.
+All rights are reserved.